gutierrez-arcelus-lab/bcellactivation/mgb_biobank/README.md

 We take the supplementary table from Langefeld et al. (2017) with 3 tiers with significant variants for different ancestries (directory `sle_variants`).

+Additionally, we take variants reported by Bentham et al. (2015), and one TLR7 variant discussed in the review paper by Teruel & Arlacon-Riquelme.

 - With the R script `parse_sle_variants.R`, we select all variants at FDR < 5% for Europeans;
 - Extract the genotypes for the selected variants from each chromosome and merge into a single VCF file with `extract_sle_vcf.sh`.
+- In order to compute the heterozygosity scores, we preferentially take Langefeld variants + variants not in LD from the other studies.

 ## Bonus: ADMIXTURE